Writer. Actor. Yoga Instructor.

-Also wife, and mother of adolescent scallawags.
+Also wife, and mother of rascally adolescents.

 At any given time I'm juggling a number of these things, and doing the rest messily or not at all.
 I also spend a lot of time trying to sort out my very unruly hair.

-At the heart of all my work — the common thread that ties it together — is a relationship that changed everything for me.
+But at the heart of all my work — the common thread that ties it together — is a relationship that changed everything for me.

-(I don’t mean my husband, though he’s a damn fine specimen).
+(It's not my husband, though he’s a damn fine specimen).